 5. Stay in Touch

 Stay in touch.
 Human connections are very important, isolation and lack of contact can raise stress levels impacting on our mental health.
-There are of course many Apps and web conferencing software you can use to call and chat to people and even a phone call can make a difference.
+There are of course many Apps and web conferencing software you can use to call and chat to people although a phone call is often easier and can make a difference.
 Try and stay in touch with colleagues, family and friends.
 Take the opportunity to speak to someone you haven’t seen in a while to find out how they are.

 6. Learn a New Skill

-First Aid Training Co-operative has a growing number of online resources you could use and Tom and Sadie have filmed a series of ‘Rescue Rangers’ videos during lockdown so you can learn first aid with your children.
+First Aid Training Co-operative has a growing number of online resources you could use and Tom and Sadie filmed a series of ‘Rescue Rangers’ videos during the spring lockdown so you can learn first aid with your children.

 7. Create a Work or Learning Space